 The worst of all though, when I ride with clients they have this really annoying attitude.
 For some reason, they seem to expect that I know where I am going.
 The nerve.
 As a tour guide, I try very hard to keep hidden the fact that I likely have the worst sense of direction of anyone on this planet.
 I get lost.
 All.
 The.
 Time.
 When I come to an intersection with two possible choices, I am 90% sure that I will end up going in the wrong direction.

 To compound my extreme ineptitude when it comes to navigation, I have some rather severe self-trust issues as well.
-Countless times when I make the initial choice of direction in the above binary situation, I actually have made the correct turn only to doubt myself, turn around, and go back in the exact wrong direction with the theory that my past performances had proven that my first choice is likely erroneous.
+Countless times when I make the initial choice of direction in the above binary situation, I actually have made the correct turn only to doubt myself, turn around, and go back in the exact wrong direction with the theory that my past performances had proven that my first choice was likely erroneous.

 So yeah, I have a few reasons for not wanting to ride with the clients.